-First aiders at the school have a responsibility to:

-- give immediate help to casualties with common injuries or illnesses and those arising from specific hazards with the school. - when necessary ensure that an ambulance or other professional medical help is called.
+First aiders at the school have a responsibility to give immediate help to casualties with common injuries or illnesses and those arising from specific hazards with the school.
+Also, when necessary, ensure that an ambulance or other professional medical help is called.

-Special Educational Needs Coordinators (SENCO)
+Special Educational Needs Coordinators (SENDCO)

-The SENCO at the school is Ms. D.Jones and Miss Buckley.
+The SENDCOs at the school are Ms. Jones and Mrs. Lester.
 They have the responsibility to: